fjkiani/oncology-coPilot/cursorRules.md

 *   **Realistic Mock Data:** When developing features dependent on complex data (like genomics), create mock data structures that accurately reflect the *type* and *format* of clinically relevant, processed information (e.g., summarized mutations, biomarkers), not just raw outputs, to enable realistic agent development.
 *   **NLP for Criterion Detection:** Identifying specific types of criteria (e.g., genomic) within free-text eligibility rules requires robust NLP techniques beyond simple keyword matching, potentially involving regex, named entity recognition, or classifiers for reliable detection.
 *   **Model Output Interpretation:** Integrating specialized AI models (like Evo 2) requires an interpretation layer to translate raw model outputs (scores, likelihoods) into clinically meaningful statuses (MET/NOT_MET/UNCLEAR) and evidence statements suitable for the application context.
+*   **API Client Troubleshooting:** When API client libraries (e.g., `bravado`, `cbio-py`) fail unexpectedly (import errors, `None` results despite successful spec fetch), verify the correct target endpoint path (`/api/.../mutations` vs `/api/.../mutations/fetch`), the required HTTP method (GET vs. POST), and expected payload format (query params vs. JSON body) using simpler tools (`requests`, `curl`) before extensive library debugging.
+Document the final working approach.
+*   **Python Package Imports:** Verify Python package installation (`pip list | grep <package>`) and ensure the correct module name is used for imports, as it may differ from the installable package name (e.g., `pip install cbio-py` requires `from cbioportalapi import ...`).
+*   **Data Processing Script Robustness:** For scripts processing external files (like TSV/CSV):
+    *   Use `os.path.join`, `os.path.dirname(os.path.abspath(__file__))` for reliable path handling relative to the script's location.
+    *   Explicitly check for input file existence (`os.path.exists`).
+    *   Validate expected column headers against actual file headers early and provide informative error messages.
+    *   Handle potential data type issues during conversion (e.g., pandas `NaN` must become `None` before `json.dump`).
+*   **File Path Management:** When scripts or data files are moved, meticulously update all relative path references within the scripts.
+Use `os.path` tools for robustness.
+Use `list_dir` to confirm file locations if unsure.
+*   **Integrating Specialized AI Models (e.g., Evo 2 for VEP):**
+    *   Clearly define the new agent's purpose and how it addresses specific limitations of existing agents (e.g., moving from mutation presence check to functional impact prediction).
+    *   Specify input requirements (e.g., structured variant data, reference genome access, API keys).
+    *   Define the expected output format (e.g., predicted status, score, evidence).
+    *   Outline the interpretation logic needed (e.g., raw score thresholds -> clinical significance).
+    *   Plan the integration mechanism (e.g., how an existing agent like `EligibilityDeepDiveAgent` detects the need and delegates to the specialized agent).
+*   **Data Value vs. Interpretation:** Distinguish between having raw data (e.g., a list of mutations from `merged_mutation_clinical.json`) and having interpreted insights (e.g., the functional impact of those mutations via Evo 2).
+Plan how agents will use *both* levels of information appropriately.
+*   **Agent Design - Snippet vs. Full Data:** When an agent uses a data snippet for an initial LLM pass (for efficiency) and then uses full data for internal programmatic searches, ensure the snippet includes fields crucial for common high-level checks (e.g., `allergies`, `demographics.dob`) to avoid unnecessary `UNCLEAR` statuses from the LLM pass that then require internal search or next steps to resolve.
+*   **Search Target Order & Specificity:** When an agent uses a list of search targets and breaks after the first match, ensure that more specific `criterion_patterns` (e.g., for "weight loss") are ordered before potentially broader or conflicting patterns (e.g., in general lab targets) to ensure correct target matching for a given criterion.
+If mysterious mismatches occur, log the exact criterion text and the target ID it matched to for debugging.
+*   **LLM Output Parsing (JSON):** When expecting JSON from an LLM, especially within markdown blocks:
+    *   Strip whitespace from the raw LLM response and the extracted JSON string.
+    *   Prioritize extracting content from ` ```json ... ``` ` blocks.
+    *   Use robust slicing (if start/end markers are clear) or a DOTALL regex for extraction.
+    *   Have fallbacks if markdown is missing (e.g., try parsing the whole string).
+    *   Log the exact string being passed to `json.loads()` for debugging persistent parsing errors.
+    *   Ensure the final parsed object matches the expected type (e.g., a list of objects).

 Scratchpad
 Current Task: Develop an AI Cancer Care CoPilot for Oncologists